 How do you think it could come back – digital vs. physical?

-Do you happen to know exactly what patent concerns the rights to produce Pirates CSG?
+Do you happen to know exactly what patent concerns the rights to produce a game like Pirates CSG?
 Have you had experience with the patents for other games expiring and being open to anyone reproducing the game?

 If Pirates CSG came back, would you want to return to it?